 How do I know if it is an appropriate placement?

-- Field placements may be conducted at both public and private sector general counsel offices.
+- Field placements may be conducted at both public and private sector general counsel offices in both the for-profit and non-profit sector

-- At least one of the field placement supervisors must be a barred attorney with at least 3 years of experience.
+- At least one of the field placement supervisors must be an attorney with at least 3 years of experience.
+In the case of JD Advantage placements, like legal compliance, the supervisor needs to have completed law school and have three years of relevant legal experience.

 -